 Clicker training can speed up the process – find a good guide to the basics here.

-One of the most common reasons to bark is territorial or alarm barking.
 This is your dog warning you – and the encroaching animal or person – that they have entered the area your dog considers to be their territory or ‘personal space’.
 At home, some owners find this useful as a deterrent or warning of visitors.
-However, alarm barking can also happen out and about, if your dog finds something (or someone) scary or unnerving.
+However, alarm barking can also happen out and about when your dog finds something (or someone) scary or unnerving.

 This type of barking can be reduced by limiting what your dog sees.
 When your dog is inside, you can reduce their access to windows and doors by drawing curtains or shutting blinds.
 If outside, make sure your garden fencing doesn’t have gaps or holes.

-If you’d like to reduce your dog’s alarm barking when out and about, you can use the “quiet” training technique mentioned earlier.
-However, it’s important to be aware of why your dog is alarm barking – and not to abuse the “quiet” command to make them to tolerate situations they’re unhappy in.
-Remember that alarm barking is a warning that your dog is feeling afraid or uncomfortable, so if you suppress the behaviour and don’t make positive changes to help your dog feel more comfortable with the situation they may try a different kind of behaviour: growling, snapping or even biting.
+If you’d like to reduce your dog’s alarm barking when out and about, you can use the “quiet” training technique detailed earlier.
+However, it’s important to be aware of why your dog is alarm barking – and not to abuse the “quiet” command to make them tolerate situations which they might be unhappy in.
+Remember that alarm barking is a warning that your dog is feeling afraid or uncomfortable, so if you suppress their behaviour and don’t make positive changes to help your dog feel more comfortable with the situation they may try a different kind of behaviour: growling, snapping or even biting.
 You can find more information about fearful dogs here, but if alarm barking happens often, it’s a good idea to talk to your vet or behaviour expert for advice to help your dog feel more confident out and about.

-Lots of dogs bark and growl at each other (or you) when they play.
-This is totally normal and natural, and we wouldn’t recommend trying to modify this behaviour… they’re barking for joy, after all!
-When it’s playtime between people and dogs, there can be a fine line between play barking and attention seeking barking.
-Keep an eye on it, and be sure you’re the one who chooses to initiate and end playtime so you don’t end up with a pushy playtime partner.
+It’s natural for dogs to bark and growl at each other (or you) when they play.
+This is totally normal and natural, and we wouldn’t recommend trying to modify this behaviour - they’re barking for joy, after all!
+However, be mindful that when it’s playtime between people and dogs, there can be a fine line between play barking and attention seeking barking.
+Keep an eye on it and ensure that you’re the one who chooses to initiate and end play, so you don’t end up with a pushy playtime partner.

-Another natural, normal one – the sunset serenade of the neighbourhood hounds!
-If you live in an urban area, it’s really common for one dog to start barking, which ‘sets off’ all the local dogs.
+This is a very natural and normal behaviour – the sunset serenade of the neighbourhood hounds!
+If you live in an urban area, it’s common that one dog’s barking ‘sets off’ all the local dogs.
 If you’ve trained a “quiet” command, it can be useful to employ in this situation to stop your dog joining in.

 Does your dog bark excessively?
-Or do you encourage barking?
 Do they ‘speak’ in other ways?
-We love to hear about your dogs and your adventures together, so please do leave a comment and tell us more about your doggie conversations, and join our friendly pet-loving community on Facebook and Instagram.
+We love to hear about your adventures with your pets, so please do leave a comment and tell us more about your doggie conversations, and join our friendly pet-loving community on Facebook and Instagram.

 Comments will be approved before showing up.